qvik/workerpool/README.md

         // TODO: Do something else here
     })

+    // Make this goroutine wait for the pool task completion p.WaitAll()

     // Close down the worker pool
     p.Close()
 }
 ```

 If you don't care about the results, you may simply call `p.WaitAll()` after all the tasks have been started to wait for their completion.
+In this case, specify 0 as the size for the resultsSize parameter for the pool constructor.

 ## License